 However, not all innovations are equal and nor do they follow a constant upward trend.
-Instead, their evolution takes the form of an S-shaped curve that reflects their typical lifecycle from early emergence to accelerating adoption, before finally stabilising and reaching maturity.
+Instead, their evolution takes the form of an S-shaped curve that reflects their typical lifecycle from early emergence to accelerating adoption, before finally stabilizing and reaching maturity.

 Identifying where a particular innovation is on this journey, especially those that are in the emerging and accelerating stages, is essential for understanding their current level of adoption and the likely future trajectory and impact they will have.

-150+ innovations will shape the medical devices industry
+30+ innovations will shape the medical devices industry

-According to GlobalData’s Technology Foresights, which plots the S-curve for the medical devices industry using innovation intensity models built on over 550,000 patents, there are 150+ innovation areas that will shape the future of the industry.
+According to GlobalData’s Technology Foresights, which plots the S-curve for the medical devices industry using innovation intensity models built on over 155,000 patents, there are 30+ innovation areas that will shape the future of the industry.

-Innovation S-curve for the medical devices industry
+Innovation S-curve for Internet of Things in the medical devices industry

-Neurostimulation therapy is a key innovation area in the medical devices industry
+Neurostimulation devices is a key innovation area in Internet of Things

 Neurostimulation therapy, also called as spinal cord stimulation therapy, provides pain relief by blocking the pain signals between the spinal cord and the brain.
 The therapy involves the placement of a fully implantable, reversible system, and once implanted, patients can control their level of stimulation with a handheld device.

-‘Application diversity’ measures the number of different applications identified for each relevant patent and broadly splits companies into either ‘niche’ or ‘diversified’ innovators.
+‘Application diversity’ measures the number of applications identified for each patent.
+It broadly splits companies into either ‘niche’ or ‘diversified’ innovators.

-‘Geographic reach’ refers to the number of different countries each relevant patent is registered in and reflects the breadth of geographic application intended, ranging from ‘global’ to ‘local’.
+‘Geographic reach’ refers to the number of countries each patent is registered in.
+It reflects the breadth of geographic application intended, ranging from ‘global’ to ‘local’.